-How to make the traditional French frangipane pear tart with this quick and easy recipe to make at home.
-Made with a delicious crunchy homemade shortcrust pastry, filled with almond cream filling and poached pears.
+How to make the traditional French pear tart (bourdaloue) with this quick and easy recipe to make at home.
+Made with a delicious crunchy homemade tart crust, filled with almond cream filling and poached pears.

 Called Bourdaloue or bourdaloue tart, this pear frangipane tart is a traditional French recipe created in a Parisian bakery located on Bourdaloue street, hence its name.

-Of all the classic fruit tarts desserts most appreciated in French pastry, this pears frangipane tart is one of the favorite recipes in France along with the famous apple tart.
+Of all the classic fruit tarts desserts most appreciated in French pastry, this pear frangipane tart is one of the favorite recipes in France along with the famous French apple tart.

 This recipe of pear and almond tart is a delicious dessert that we like to make for all occasions, a family snack, to end a family dessert or for a special occasion like Mother's Day.